davetron5000/faas-is-a-what-now/markdown/operations.md

 I've been pedantic about framework-provided subsystems for a reason.
 Because we are asking our hosting provider to run our entire application, we are responsible for the operations of that application _including the framework and library code_.
-Our hosting provider doesn't care that some open source team maintains our database adapter—we are the ones running it in production.
+Our hosting provider doesn't care that some open source team maintains our database adapter—we are the ones choosing to run it in production.

 If we compare that to our functions-as-unit-of-deploy, there's less stuff to manage, and each function has a smaller footprint.

 Consider if our tiny application was implemented as an MVC-style web framework.
-We would need every piece of the framework as described in the above diagram, and to have visibility into its behavior, we need to bring a lot of pieces together.
+We would need to have visibility into the behavior of every piece of the framework as described in the above diagram.
+To understand how our application performs, we have to examine both the our code and the framework code.
 If you've used an Application Performance Monitoring (APM) tool like New Relic, you know how complex this can be, especially if your web framework or programming language doesn't have a lot of hooks for it to instrument.

 You end up having to litter your code with stuff like this: